sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 they reside on your disk.

-The sketches *are not used* by `manysearch`, but *are used* by `multifastgather`: with v0.9.6 and later, you'll get an error if you run `multifastgather` against a RocksDB index where the sketches cannot be loaded.
+The sketches *are not used* by `manysearch`, but *are used* by `fastmultigather`: with v0.9.6 and later, you'll get an error if you run `fastmultigather` against a RocksDB index where the sketches cannot be loaded.

 What this means is therefore a bit complicated, but boils down to